nurellina/rainbow-drums/README.md

 - different visual representation, similar to this amazing website https://soundscape.world/

 - some fancy machine learning that can help you create good tracks

--

-#### Lessons Learned

-"Sometimes when you get stuck on one problem for days, just skip it and move forward.
-Come back to it in the end if you have time."

-Ellina Nurmukhametova